octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Reason/ChapterMultisig/course.md

 Notice in the _Withdraw_ function :

-- if a message proposal has no voters the it is removed
+- if a message proposal has no voters then it is removed
 - the counter (of number of proposals) is updated.
 This is used to compute the limit of maximum of proposal.

 ## Your mission